fib-app

 };

-, and free access and search him pets
+, and freely check and search it pets

-When checking the access authority of the extended object, the object authority and the extended object authority are checked separately.
+When checking access permissions for extended objects, object permissions and extended object permissions are checked separately.
 For example, the following request:

 1curl -X GET http://localhost/1.0/person/57fbbdb0a2400000/pets/57fbbdb0a2400007